lspector/Clojush/README.txt

 20110618: - Switched to Kyle Harrington's version of overlap; it's more clear,
             possibly faster, and may fix a hard-to-trace bug that cropped up in a long evolutionary run (?).
+20110624: - Replaced lawnmower and dsoar examples with bugfixed versions
+            (thanks to Kyle Harrington).
+          - Added namespace and made miscellaneous other changes to clojush-tests.clj.
+          - Added support for tagged-code macros.
+Tagged-code macro calls have the effect of code instructions, but they take their code arguments from the tag space and they tag their code return values.
+They are implemented as macros to leverage the existing code instruction set; note that this means that a single call will contribute more than one iteration step toward the evalpush-limit.
+Tagged-code macros appear in programs as hash maps that map :tagged_code_macro to true, :instruction to a code instruction, :argument_tags to a sequence of tags to be used to acquire arguments, and :result_tags to a sequence of tags to be used for tagging results.
+Execution of a macro expands the needed code onto the exec stack to grab arguments from the tag space and push them on the code stack, execute the code instruction, and tag results.
+Note that results will also be left on the code stack if global-pop-when-tagging is false.
+Conceptually, tag values are "baked in" to these macros in much the same way that tag values are "baked in" to the instruction names for stackless tag instructions; we use hash maps simply because there is more information to bake in and this prevents us from having to parse the names (which would get messy and also waste time).
+Because the maps make it difficult to read programs, however, a utility function called abbreviate-tagged-code-macros is provided to produce copies of programs with more human-readable (but not currently executable) representations of tagged-macro calls.
+            A tagged-code-macro-erc is provided to generate random tagged-code macros in pushgp runs.
+A new example, codesize20, provides a simple demonstration of the use of tagged-code macros.

 ACKNOWLEDGEMENTS